Virus Dynamics with Behavioral Responses: Payoff Structure

 Because $f'(0)>0$, both the equilibrium actions $q_S(t)$ and $q_R(t)$ are positive for all $t$.
 The equilibrium action $q_R(t)$ is a constant depending on $f$.
-The equilibrium action $q(t)=q_S(t)$ of susceptible and infected individuals may not have an analytic solution, but is characterized by the first-order condition The high infection risk condition is now:
+The equilibrium action $q(t)=q_S(t)$ of susceptible and infected individuals may not have an analytic solution, but is characterized by the first-order condition The high infection risk condition can again be generalized:

-\begin{defin} There is \textbf{high infection risk} at time $t$ if \end{defin} Because $f$ is strictly concave, the right-hand side is positive.
+\begin{defin} The \textbf{high infection risk} condition holds at time $t$ if \end{defin} Because $f$ is strictly concave, the right-hand side is positive.
 The high infection risk condition is more likely to hold when the elasticity of the activity level $-f''(q(t))$ is smaller, i.e., payoffs are more concave in activity levels.
 In this case individuals will react more to changes in risk levels by increasing or decreasing social distancing.

 Our risk compensation results continue to hold: